 4 killed as cars collide head-on in Purbachal

-Four persons died and four others were injured as two private cars collided head-on on 300 feet road in Purbachal this morning.
+Four persons died and four others were injured as two private cars collided head-on on 300 feet road in Purbachal yesterday morning.

 The accident occurred near Bhuiyabari Bridge in Narayanganj's Rupganj upazila around 10:00am.